ehlesp/smallab-k8s-pve-guide/G046 - Cleaning up your homelab system.md

     Check the meaning of all the parameters in this file in the corresponding man page, `man journald.conf`.

-3. In this case, I'll show you a simple change to just limit the logs retained to only those within one week.
+3. For example, you can apply a simple change to just limit the logs retained to only those within one week.
 To specify this, uncomment the `MaxRetentionSec` parameter and edit it as follows:

     ~~~sh
     MaxRetentionSec=7day